 Less expensive than T5 Lights when compared to the equivalent light energy of (2) T5 18 Watt Lights & fixtures including; electrical usage, initial cost, T5 annual lamp replacement over the 5 year life of a 12 watt AquaRay LED light fixture; the AquaRay costs $133 vs. $318 for the T5

 This comparison can also be made 30 watt GroBeam/AquaBeam 2000 & 1500 to a Metal Halide of about 250-400 watts for which the electrical usage difference would be more than double the above figure and when you add in a chiller that may no longer be needed, the savings add to even more!

-The Aqua Ray lights can be paired with PAR 38 LEDs, T2 & T5 Fluor. lights, or with SHO Lights.
+The Aqua Ray lights can be paired with PAR 38 LEDs, T2, or T5 Fluor. lights.

 Warranty for 5 years on lamp/emitter unit (which generally is with the NEWEST version of the fixture) and 2 year on the power supply

-Most other Aquarium LED units are ONLY 1 or 2 years and even then, these have to be returned for lengthy repairs while TMC will allow us to generally provide a brand new replacement LED fixture!!
+Most other Aquarium LED units are ONLY 1 or 2 years and even then, these have to be returned for lengthy repairs while we generally provide a brand new replacement LED fixture!!

-All AquaRay LEDs are Complete WITHPower Supply, Mounting Brackets, etc.
+All Solid State AquaRay LEDs are Complete WITHPower Supply, Mounting Brackets, etc.